cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 })
 ```

-For more information on what configuration options are available, be sure to check out the [official Cypress documentation on the screenshot command](https://docs.cypress.io/api/commands/screenshot.html).
+For more information on what configuration options are available, be sure to check out the {% url "official Cypress documentation on the screenshot command" https://docs.cypress.io/api/commands/screenshot.html %}.

 ## FAQs